- The rate of referral to Children’s Social Care (per 10,000 population) has increased significantly between 2017 and 2020 with a decrease in 2021.

 There are likely to be a range of issues which result in a child or young person being identified as a child in need such as parenting issues, domestic abuse, sexual abuse and exploitation, mental health issues, substance misuse or disability.
 These are known collectively as adverse childhood experiences (ACEs) and there is growing research which evidences the negative consequences and impact of a cluster of ACEs on life chances as the child reaches adolescence and then adulthood.
 To prevent and minimise the impact for children and young people support is provided by Children’s Social Care to reduce risks and promote improvement in a child’s health, development and wellbeing and ensure they can flourish and achieve their potential.

-Referrals to Children’s Social care have increased significantly over the last 3 years.
-In 2020, there was a rate (per 10,000 population) of 1017.1 which increased from a rate of 820 in 2019.
-The 2020 rate was much higher than the statistical neighbour rate of 695.15 and national rate of 534.80.
+Referrals to Children’s Social care have decreased over the last couple of years.
+In 2021, there was a rate (per 10,000 population) of 706.3 reducing from a rate of 1017.1 in 2020.
+The 2021 rate was higher than the statistical neighbour rate of 625.01 and national rate of 494.3.
 This shows that of the concerns received regarding children and young people in Wakefield, more were deemed to need statutory intervention than in similar local authorities in England.
-In both years, the highest number of referrals the received were from Police.
-The table below shows the rate of referrals over the last 4 years.
+The table below shows the rate of referrals over the last 5 years.

 Table 1 – Rate of Referrals to Children’s Social Care (per 10,000 population)

 The DFE definition of CIN includes all children and young people receiving a statutory service for Children’s Social Care and so published CIN numbers include those on a CIN plan, those on a Child Protection plan, those in care and also those who have left care and are still eligible for support.
-In 2020, there was a decrease in the rate of CIN (per 10k pop) from 439.7 in 2019 to 410 in 2020.
-The rate has been decreasing since 2018 and the 2020 rate was lower than the statistical neighbour rate of 456.66 and the national rate of 323.70.
-This shows fewer children were receiving support as children in need in Wakefield than in similar local authorities who have similar populations and levels of deprivation.
-Although there was a decrease in the overall CIN rate, there was a significant increase in the number of children with a Child Protection plan between 2017 and 2019, please see the Child Protection page on this website for more information.
+In 2021, there was a decrease in the rate of CIN (per 10k pop) from 410 in 2020 to 360.5 in 2021.
+The rate has been decreasing since 2018 and the 2021 rate was lower than the statistical neighbour rate of 430.58 but slightly higher than the national rate of 321.2.
+This shows fewer children were receiving support as children in need in Wakefield than in statistical neighbour local authorities who have similar populations and levels of deprivation.
+Although there was a decrease in the overall CIN rate, there was a significant increase in the number of children with a Child Protection plan between 2017 and 2020, with this rate dropping in 2021.
+Please see the Child Protection page on this website for more information.

 Table 2 – Rate of Children in Need (per 10,000 population)